History of DUI

 History of DUI Penalties

-The first DUI law was created shortly after the automobile was introduced: however, not till decades later were guidelines introduced to clearly define the level of intoxication considered illegal by law.
+The first DUI law was created shortly after the automobile was introduced: however, it was not until decades later that guidelines were introduced to clearly define the level of intoxication that the law would deem illegal.
 Originally, this limit was a blood alcohol concentration of 0.15 percent, or almost twice today's legal limit of 0.08 percent.